REMLA-8/operation/vagrant/README.md

 * 10.10.10.0/24 192.168.56.0/21
 ```

+NOTE: If this ip address range is not available on your local network because it is used by something else, this must be changed!
+This also requires changing the `k8s/cluster/metal-pool.yml` and means the app will be available at a different endpoint.

 4. Install ansible (`pipx install --include-deps ansible`).
 If you don't have pipx, it's probably easiest to install it using `sudo apt install pipx` (see [here](https://pipx.pypa.io/stable/) for other instructions).
 Note that you must ensure that the directory `pipx` installs in (`~/.local/bin` for most Unix-like systems), must be on your PATH.

 5. Ensure you are in the `operation/vagrant` directory.